marijnh/Eloquent-JavaScript/04_data.md

 // → [76, 9, 4, 1]
 ```

-{{index [array, searching], "indexOf method"}}
+{{index [array, searching], "includes method"}}

-The `hasEvent` function tests whether an entry contains a given event.
-Arrays have an `indexOf` method that tries to find a given value (in
+Arrays have an `includes` method that checks whether a given value
-this case, the event name) in the array and returns the index at which
-it was found or -1 if it wasn't found.
-So if the call to `indexOf`
-doesn't return -1, then we know the event was found in the entry.
+exists in the array.
+The function uses that to determine whether the
+event name it is interested in is part of the event array for a given
+entry.

 {{index [array, indexing]}}